fri13th/ling-common/README.md

 ## How can we achieve legacy-free

-1. All parts of framework must be separated and independent modules(Except config).
+1. All parts of framework must be separated and independent modules(Except config and hook).
 1. All future codes must support previous APIs.
 1. If there needs some breaking changes in some module, make another module and migrate to it.
-1. Allow separate modules at the sametime for convenient migration.
+1. Allow separate modules at the sametime for convenient migration, even core module can be migrated and replaced.

 ## We need these policy for legacy-free